theodore-norvell/cogent/README.md

 #### Time and guards

 If there are multiple `after` transitions out of a state that all have the same duration, the situation is the same as for multiple transitions on the same event.
-Again it is good practice to ensure that no two guards for the same duration can be true at the same time.
+It is good practice to ensure that no two guards for the same duration can be true at the same time.
+If all are false

-When there are different durations, the are checked in order of increasing duration.
+When there are different durations, they are checked in order of increasing duration.
 For example if we have

 ```
     A -> B : after(1 ms) [P]